Async-Clock/Combinational-Sim/README.md

 # Output

 The program outputs a text file containing simulation results.
-For debugging purposes, the simulation file contains both the primary inputs applied and the simulated primary outputs.
+The order of the results correspond to the order of the test vectors applied.

 ## Notation